 Question: What is post-completion OPT, and why is it important for receiving awards after graduation?

-Answer: Post-completion OPT is a period during which international students with an F-1 visa can work in their field of study in the U.S. It is important because students need this authorization to be eligible to receive payments from their own businesses while they are physically in the U.S.
+Answer: Post-completion OPT is a period during which international students with an F-1 visa can work in their major field of study in the U.S. It is important because students need this authorization to be eligible to receive payments from their own businesses while they are physically in the U.S.

 Question: What is the Nisbet Venture Fund Accelerator track, and how does it relate to receiving equity investments?